 Here’s one thing you know about me by now: I love salt and chocolate.
 Make it a crunchy pretzel and an artisan chocolate and I’m done.
 Gone.
 Adios muchachas.
-Case in point: this fall I’ve blogged about Ombre Candy Corn Pretzels, pretzels dipped in melted chocolate, and Peanut Butter Chocolate Bark, which has chocolate, Reese’s Pieces and butterscotch chips.
-So when I was planning out what to make for this “in limbo” week between Thanksgiving and Dec 1, of course I leaned on one of my all time faves: the Salty Pretzel Brownie.
+Case in point: I’ve blogged about Ombre Candy Corn Pretzels, pretzels dipped in melted chocolate, and Peanut Butter Chocolate Bark, comprised of chocolate, Reese’s Pieces and butterscotch chips.
+Nothing easier to make on the Monday before Thanksgiving than one of my all time faves: the Salty Pretzel Brownie.

 THE STEPS TO THE PERFECT SALTY PRETZEL BROWNIE

 As I see it, there are 3 equally important steps: